 Own Your Present/ Own Your Future – Be patient and pause to recognize that your path will be different than everyone else.
 It’s inevitable that there will be days of comparison, but try to step back and focus on your contributions.
 I’ve lost so many hours wallowing in self-doubt, until a few thoughts clicked together and I had clarity about what I want to make of this blog space.
 The clarity extended into how I could truly serve others with my business.
 I may move forward at a snail’s pace but I can own that too.

-The limitations I face are mine alone – responsibilities to my corporate job, to my parents as they age, to my household, friends, and extended family – they are all mine to own.
+The limitations I face are mine alone – responsibilities to my career path, to my parents as they age, to my household, friends, and extended family – they are all mine to own.

 As are yours.